-Scientist have sent many satellites which move around the Earth.
+The scientist has sent many satellites that move around the Earth.
 These satellites help scientists to learn about weather and many more things on the Earth.

-On October 4, 1957 , Russia sent the world’s first artificial satellites, sputnik-1 into space.
-The name comes from a Russian word for “travelling companion of the world.”
+On October 4, 1957, Russia sent the world’s first artificial satellites, sputnik-1 into space.
+The name comes from a Russian word for “traveling companion of the world.”
 It weighed just 83 kg.
 It carried a thermometer and two radio transmitters which sent information about the atmosphere to the Earth.
-Its two transmitter only functioned for 21 days.
-After 57 days in orbit,it was destroyed.
+Its two transmitters only functioned for 21 days.
+After 57 days in orbit, it was destroyed.

-Explorer 1 was the first satellite b launched by the united states of American.
-It was sent into space on January 31,1958.
+Explorer 1 was the first satellite b launched by the united states of America.
+It was sent into space on January 31, 1958.
 It weighed only 14kg.
 Explorer 1 sent information about the radiation environment in the Earth orbit.

-The land lites is a series os satellite missions.
+The land lies is a series of os satellite missions.
 Since 1972, land set satellites have collected information about Earth from space.
-Landsat satellite have taken photographs of Earth’s continents and surrounding coastal regions.
+Landsat satellites have taken photographs of Earth’s continents and surrounding coastal regions.

-Polar satellite was launched on February 24, 1996 by America.
+The polar satellite was launched on February 24, 1996, by America.
 Polar satellite studies atmosphere of the Earth in polar orbit after every 18 hours.
-Polar satellite will help scientists to protect future satellites from atmospheric dangers.
+The polar satellite will help scientists to protect future satellites from atmospheric dangers.

 Visiting The Space: